Using Artificial Intelligence to Schedule Athletics Meets

 Officials Guidance Cards

-• Call out the name of the athlete next to jump and the athlete after this.
+• Call out the name of the next athlete to jump and the athlete after them.

 Volunteer Roles